Terms and Conditions

 - The service is non-refundable in the event of an error on the part on the applicant.
 Please ensure that the correct documentation is supplied.

-- UK NARIC will not process an application using a credit or debit card if this is rejected by the UK NARIC banking facility.
+- The Assistance Centre will not process an application using a credit or debit card if this is rejected by ECCTIS Ltd (UK NARIC) banking facility.

 - A fee of £25 is charged for the provision of a replacement Certificate of Experience.